 Again, the point location for Classical Five-Element Acupuncture is very precise.
 The points are found through knowledge of surface anatomy, and with the help of measuring devices and sensitivity to bodies.
 Students learn the points of the torso, front, back and sides in the second year.
 They also learn upper limbs.
 Continual feedback and practice is necessary for the refinement of touch consistent with CF-EA point location.
-Students are also taught the spirits of points of most very supportive points.
+Students are also taught further spirits of points to increase their understanding and application.
 At the end of the year, students are tested on knowledge of points and their spirits, in preparation for clinic.